What Is Merged Mining?

 Merged mining is supported by several crypto-mining platforms, including Antpool, F2Pool, and ViaBTC.
 To start parallel mining, a miner first needs to choose which cryptocurrencies they want to mine, selecting from options such as Bitcoin (BTC), Litecoin (LTC), Dogecoin (DOGE), Namecoin (NMC), Elastos (ELA), Syscoin (SYS), Terracoin (TRC), and others.
 After making this decision, the miner should find a platform that supports these cryptocurrencies and create an account by connecting their mining hardware.
 Typically, merged mining coins can be added through the platform’s settings, where the user enters their payout addresses.

 Besides mining platforms, merged mining is also possible through specialized solutions, among which is Rootstock.
 Launched in 2018, Rootstock is a smart contract platform that empowers complex Bitcoin transactions.
-Rootstock has a native RSK coin and its merged mining capability allows miners to earn rewards in BTC and RSK using the same computational power.
+Rootstock has a native RBTC coin, which is pegged 1:1 with Bitcoin.
+Due to the platform's merged mining capability miners can earn rewards in BTC and RBTC using the same computational power.
 To start mining with Rootstock, miners need to download and set up the pool software.

 Things to Consider If You’re Planning to Merge Mine Crypto